Sam Savitt: Career

 The New York Times said of his 1956 book Step-a-Bit: The Story of a Foal, that Savitt's drawings had "great charm and spontaneity".
 That year Savitt was named the official artist of the United States Equestrian Team.
 Then his book Midnight, Champion Bucking Horse won the Boys Club of America junior book award in 1958.
 In 1950, he illustrated the seminal book on English equestrianism, Learning to Ride, Hunt, and Show by Gordon Wright.

 His paintings have been used in the posters for races like the Kentucky Derby and the National Horse Show.
 His work went to galleries and commercial accounts, and he painted portraits of people such as William Randolph Hearst Jr. and Raymond Firestone.
 It was at times considered a mark of greatness for a race horse to have been illustrated and published by Savitt.
 He has also created paintings of horses participating in competitive polo.
 In addition, his subjects included fox hunting, rodeo, steeple-chasing and show jumping.
 His 1981 book Draw Horses with Sam Savitt is considered to be a seminal book in equine portraiture.
-As a writer he wrote sixteen books and co-authored two.
+As a writer he wrote sixteen books and co-authored three.
 In addition, he illustrated more than 130 books by other authors.
 He worked as a cover artist for Dell Books.
 His comic book work included stories written about Gene Autry, Roy Rogers, The Lone Ranger, The Cisco Kid, and Ben-Hur.
-His work appeared in magazines that included Equus, The Chronicle of the Horse, Equine Images, Arizona Highways, Boys’ Life, and Sports Illustrated.
+His work appeared in magazines that included Equus, The Chronicle of the Horse, Equine Images, Arizona Highways, Boys’ Life, Western Horseman and Sports Illustrated.

 In 1998 Savitt was awarded the Lifetime Achievement Award from the North American Horseman’s Association.
 The association had previously awarded him the title of Equine Artist of Distinction.
 Equus Magazine included him in their list of the world’s most influential horsemen of the 20th century.
 Savitt is the cofounder of the American Academy of Equine Art, with Henry Koehler, Marilyn Newmark, and June Harrah.
 With his wife, Bette, he opened Black Horse Press in 1963, which sold his charts and reproductions of his pieces.
 His works have been used as the illustrative basis of home furnishings and décor by various companies.